rmscode/binary-garden/docs/servers/windows-server/exchange/hybrid-exchange.md

 ### Prepare Exchange Hybrid Server

-Use `Set-AdServerSettings -ViewEntireForest $true` to view all objects in the forest.
+1. Use `Set-AdServerSettings -ViewEntireForest $true` to view all objects in the forest.

-Verify there are no mailboxes on-prem with `Get-Mailbox`.
+2. Verify there are no mailboxes on-prem with `Get-Mailbox`.

-Verify that the ExO tenant coexistence domain is configured.
+3. Verify that the ExO tenant coexistence domain is configured:<br>
     ```powershell
     Get-AcceptedDomain Hybrid* | Format-Table Name, DomainName, TargetDeliveryDomain
     ```

-If the coexistence domain isn't added as a remote domain, add it with:
+4. If the coexistence domain isn't added as a remote domain, add it:<br>
     ```powershell
     New-RemoteDomain -Name 'Hybrid Domain - biz.mail.onmicrosoft.com' -DomainName 'biz.mail.onmicrosoft.com'
     ```

-If it isn’t set as the Target Delivery Domain, set it with:
+5. If it isn’t set as the Target Delivery Domain, set it:<br>

     ```powershell
     Set-RemoteDomain -TargetDeliveryDomain: $true -Identity 'Hybrid Domain - biz.mail.onmicrosoft.com'